Vision-DAO/vision-os/README.md

 ### Local Development

-After acquiring all necessary dependencies, simply run `cargo run` to launch the Vision Operating System.
+After acquiring all necessary dependencies, simply run `cargo make run` in the `fixtures/modules` directory to launch the Vision Operating System.

 ### Remote Development